Confluent CCAAK Study Plan: 30, 60, and 90 Days

 Use the plan that matches your available time, but tie it to one repeatable admin lab.
-Each week should include one controlled config change, one health-check pass, one timed drill set, and one miss-log review.
-The loop is: resources → lab rep → IT Mastery drills → miss log → mixed sets → timed runs.
+Each week should include one controlled config change, one health-check pass, one diagnosis drill, and one miss-log review.
+The loop is: official scope -> lab repetition -> scenario drills -> miss log -> mixed sets.

 How long should you study?